-Paul F. Manna College of William & Mary
+Paul F. Manna College of William & Mary, USA

 Paul Manna is an Associate Professor of Government and faculty affiliate in the Thomas Jefferson Program in Public Policy at the College of William and Mary.
 His research and teaching center on policy implementation, bureaucracy, federalism, and applied research methods.
 Manna has published peer-reviewed articles and book chapters on topics including No Child Left Behind, charter schools, school vouchers, and federal education policy more broadly.
 He is the author of School’s In: Federalism and the National Education Agenda

 (2006), which examines the evolving relationship between federal and state education agendas since the 1960s.
 After graduating with his B.A. in political science from Northwestern University, Manna taught high school social studies for three years before earning his M.A. and Ph.D. in political science from the University of Wisconsin.